digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/fabric.rst

 User Manual
 -----------

-The example files located at ``examples/e01-fabric-domain/canton-on-fabric`` provide you with more flexibility than to run the basic demo just shown.
+The example files located at ``examples/e01-fabric-domain/canton-on-fabric`` provide you with more flexibility than running the basic demo just shown.

-You will find in this directory our main script called ``run.sh``.
-If you run the script, it will show you the help instructions with all the options that you can choose to run the deployment with.
+You will find our main script called ``run.sh`` in this directory.
+If you run the script, it will show you the help instructions with all the options that you can choose to run the deployment.

 The demo deployment will by default use the Canton version from the release.
 If you wish to use a different version, you can specify it with the ``CANTON_VERSION``